nopnop2002/esp-idf-virtual-serial-link/README.md

 +------------+     +------------+        +------------+     +------------+
 ```

+___Since this application performs unicast communication, there is no limit to the order in which ESP32 is started.___

 # Limitation
 The number of characters that can be read at once with tinyusb_cdcacm_read() is limited to 64 bytes.